dapphub/k-dss/src/dss.md

     #sizeWordStack(WS) <= 100
 ```

-This is the coiductive lemma.
+This is the coinductive lemma.
 ```
 0.    n % 2 == 0
       case: n >= 2